 Shred or Mince Zucchini?

-Most recipes require to shred zucchini using a grater.
+Most recipes require shredding zucchini using a grater.

 Instead, I prefer to use my mini chopper and pulse my zucchini into tiny pieces.
-It’s so much faster and quicker.
+It’s so much faster, quicker, and easier.

 Using a traditional grater to shred zucchini is fine, but it takes more effort, and it’s more time-consuming.
 So why not go the easier route.